agsb/immu/Details.md

     adaptable development for diverse situations.

 ## What more ?

-    How to :
+    How to:

-    Import and export compiled vocabularies ?
-Text Well Format, ihex.
+        Import and export compiled vocabularies ? text well know format, ihex.

-    Verify the integrity of shared vocabularies ?
-Complex Hashs, SHA256.
+        Verify the integrity of shared vocabularies ? complex hashs, sha256.

-    Verify the authenticity of shared vocabularies ?
-Public Signatures, PGP keys.
+        Verify the authenticity of shared vocabularies ? signatures, PGP keys.

-    Relocate the references within vocabularies ?
+        Relocate the references within vocabularies ? position independent code ?

         Manage the linked vocabularies ?

 ## Conclusion

 I see Forth as a model of the RNA-DNA type.
 The inner interpreter acts as RNA and dictionaries act as DNA.